-After sentencing, she was transferred back to Isa Town Women’s Prison, where she is currently serving her sentence as she awaits appeal.
-Faten has reported a deterioration in health since her imprisonment and suffers from diabetes and irregular blood pressure, both of which require close monitoring, checkups and medication.
+After sentencing, she was transferred back to Isa Town Women’s Prison.
+During her detention Faten reported a deterioration in health, as she suffers from diabetes and irregular blood pressure, both of which require close monitoring, checkups and medication.

 Americans for Democracy & Human Rights in Bahrain (ADHRB) calls on Bahrain to uphold its human rights obligations by annulling the sentence against Faten, and further ensuring that any subsequent legal proceeding is conducted in line with international human rights laws and standards.
 The lack of a fair trial, as evidenced by the lack of a warrant, and the denial of access to an attorney indicates numerous violations of international human rights law, including the International Covenant on Civil and Political Rights (ICCPR).
+We call on the Government of Bahrain to provide compensation for Faten, for the violation of her human rights and for her arbitrary detention.
 We call on the Government of Bahrain to investigate concerns raised regarding unfair trials and coercive interrogation tactics – including threats and the use of discriminatory insults – ensuring an investigation that will hold responsible officers accountable and ensure fair trial rights to all those accused.
-Further, the prison administration must ensure adequate medical care for Faten and for all prisoners in its care, in accordance with Bahrain’s obligations under the International Covenant on Economic, Social and Cultural Rights (ICESCR), and in conformity with the United Nations Standard Minimum Rules for the Treatment of Prisoners (or the Nelson Mandela Rules).
+Further, the prison administration must ensure adequate medical care for all prisoners in its care, in accordance with Bahrain’s obligations under the International Covenant on Economic, Social and Cultural Rights (ICESCR), and in conformity with the United Nations Standard Minimum Rules for the Treatment of Prisoners (or the Nelson Mandela Rules).